Rickinghall

 Rickinghall is a village in the Mid Suffolk district of Suffolk, England.
 The village is split between two parishes, Rickinghall Inferior and Rickinghall Superior, which join with Botesdale to make a single built-up area.

-There used to be many pubs, but now only The Bell Inn and The Greyhound (Botesdale) remain.
+There used to be thirteen pubs in the two villages, but now only The Bell Inn (Rickinghall) and The Greyhound (Botesdale) remain.
 The White Horse was converted to private accommodation in November 2016.